schaudhry123/Application/README.md

-Application
+MyApp
 ===
-Application built using HTML with iScroll.
+ZMessage app built using HTML with iScroll.